 The editorial staff of Writing Commons invites the submission of articles intending to help college students improve their writing, research, and critical thinking, as well as activities to improve students' writing, research, and critical thinking abilities.
 We conceive our site as a creative space in which we enable writers to develop and share open-education resources; our site is open and free, and, subsequently, we are always looking for additional resources that we can add to make our site even more comprehensive.
 Writing Commons values accessibility, innovation, and the use of multi-media forms.

-Before beginning your project, you may want to send a brief proposal to Quentin Vieregge (at the above address) to confirm that your idea matches our needs.
-Submission to Writing Commons is a dialogic process, and we encourage authors to collaborate closely with our editors when revising and rethinking the submission after the initial draft has been accepted or accepted with revisions.
+Before beginning your project, you may want to send a brief proposal to Dr. Branham (at the above address) to confirm that your idea matches our needs.
+We encourage authors to collaborate closely with our editors when revising and rethinking the submission after the initial draft has been accepted or accepted with revisions.

 For instance, many Writing Commons publications will introduce a rhetorical concept or term, briefly define it, and then explain how it could be applied to the everyday writing of undergraduates or writing in a professional or personal sphere.
 Feel free to include exercises and/or discussion questions which could be used by teachers or students in the classroom.

 - should be saved as a .doc or .docx file with any images saved as .jpeg or .png format.
 Please name files according to the following conventions: "Title of webtext."

 - should reference sources using MLA Style Manual and Guide to Scholarly Publishing (8th ed.)

 - should be free of internal references to the author’s identity.
 For information about how to remove author credentials in Word, please see this link.